Best Enterprise VoIP Providers Reviews

 Hosted vs Enterprise VoIP

 Hosted VoIP services are a more simplified form of VoIP that can be used by individuals or businesses.
-In hosted VoIP, the phone system is hosted on the service provider’s data center.
+In hosted VoIP, the phone system is hosted in the service provider's data center.
 This means that the system is managed and maintained by the service provider.

 This option is much cheaper than enterprise VoIP since there is no cost of infrastructure.
 On the downside, hosted VoIP does not offer as many features as enterprise VoIP.
 It is controlled by the service provider and may not be well suited for businesses that wish to uphold internal privacy and data control.